asutherland/aframe-buildling/docs/LAYOUT.md

 WPSCP.)

-In addition to the per block face floor and ceiling curves, we also have a per-block-face point range that expresses the minimum and maximum number of points that you might want to use to render the geometry.
-For simple walls, this range can be [2, 2], but for curves a broader LoD range might be appropriate, and for specifying poly-line-type geometries a fixed number of points is also likely advisable.
-We are thus able to render the walls into 3d space by sampling the floor and ceiling curves with join points at the edges of the face.
+In addition to the per block face floor and ceiling curves, we also have a per-block-face point range that expresses the minimum and maximum point density that you might want to use to render the geometry, not accounting for the inherent start/stop points.
+For flat walls, this range can will likely be [0, 0], but for curves a LoD range is appropriate.
+Previously we tried to specify a fixed number of points to allow explicit polygonal behavior, but that assumes the geometry lines up directly with our sample points, and that's not likely to work out.
+That's a fancy geometry thing that's not in the cards for this implementation generation.
+We are then able to render the walls into 3d space by sampling the floor and ceiling curves with join points at the edges of the face.

 #### 4: Object Placement ####